 Well technically I got my mother’s Fitbit – don’t worry I paid her for it! – so that she could get a new one.
 This means I now have a way of tracking my daily steps, heart rate, exercise, and calories.
 You can also use certain Fitbits when swimming so I’ll be looking to do that in the future – when swimming pools reopen!
 Also, via the app, I can log my water and food intake for the day.
-It’s been really motivating to getting me up and about, and doing more daily exercise.
+It’s been really motivating to get me up and about, and do more daily exercise.

 Currently, my only options for exercise are walking and playing swingball.
 Not the best.
 I’m hoping, when I get back to my flat, to also incorporate some HIIT exercise as well.

 Eliminate a few bad habits

-These changes are barely noticeable to me, and since I’ll only be able to eat what I have in the house it stops me from simply slipping back into old habits which I’m more prone to do when living at my parents.
+These changes are barely noticeable to me, and since I’ll only be able to eat what I have in the house it stops me from simply slipping back into old habits which I’m more prone to do when living with my parents.